ponchione/agent-conductor/README.md

 ## Known Limitations

-- Approve does not auto-merge — manual `git merge` required after approval
-- Claude Code output does not stream in real-time to the console
+- Claude Code output does not stream in real-time to the console (yet)
 - No cross-repo coordination (single repo per work order)
 - No GitHub PR creation
 - go-git merge support is limited; complex merges may need manual intervention